rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 **Printer.cfg:**

-The "printer.cfg" file in the root directory loads all files with the ".cfg" extension from the ACTIVE directory. "printer.cfg" also contains all the changeable global variables that the included macros use, keeping them in an easy to find spot.
+The "printer.cfg" file in the root directory loads all files with the ".cfg" extension from the ACTIVE directory. "printer.cfg" also contains all the changeable global variables that the included macros use, keeping them in an easy-to-find spot.
 Saved parameters written by Klipper are also stored at the bottom of "printer.cfg."

 **Printer-Specific Configurations:**